frc1511/frc1511.github.io/cpp_stuff/variables/index.md

 Throughout the code we also use a number of custom types that we have created ourselves.
 These include [classes](/cpp_stuff/classes) and [enums](/cpp_stuff/enums/).

 {% highlight cpp %}
-int x = 5; // Declares an integer variable named "x" with the value 5. x = 10; // Changes the value of "x" to 10.
+// Declare an integer variable named "x" with the value 5. int x = 5;
+// Changes the value of "x" to 10. x = 10;

-bool b = true; // Declares a boolean variable named "b" with the value true.
+// Declares a boolean variable named "b" with the value true. bool b = true;

-std::string s = "Hello, Ishan!"; // Declares a string variable named "s" with the value "Hello, Ishan!".
+// Declares a string variable named "s" with the value "Hello, Ishan!". std::string s = "Hello, Ishan!";

-char c = 'a'; // Declares a character variable named "c" with the value 'a'.
+// Declares a character variable named "c" with the value 'a'. char c = 'a';

-std::vector<int> myList = {1, 2, 3, 4, 5}; // Declares a vector of integers named "myList" with the values 1, 2, 3, 4, and 5.
+// Declares a vector of integers named "myList" with the values 1, 2, 3, 4, and 5.
-int y = myList.at(0); // Declares an integer variable named "y" with the value of index 0 of the vector "myList", which is 1. myList.at(0) = 10; // Changes the value of index 0 of the vector "myList" to 10. unsigned int myListSize = myList.size(); // Declares an integer variable named "myListSize" with the number of elements in the vector "myList", which is 5. int z = myList.at(6); // ERROR: Index 6 is out of bounds of the vector "myList", which only has 5 elements. myList.push_back(6); // Adds the value 6 to the end of the vector "myList".
+std::vector<int> myList = {1, 2, 3, 4, 5};

+/**
+ * Declares an integer variable named "y" with the value of index 0 of
+ * the vector "myList", which is 1.
+ */
+int y = myList.at(0);

+// Changes the value of index 0 of the vector "myList" to 10. myList.at(0) = 10;

+/**
+ * Declares an integer variable named "myListSize" with the number of
+ * elements in the vector "myList", which is 5.
+ */
+unsigned int myListSize = myList.size();

+/**
+ * ERROR: Index 6 is out of bounds of the vector "myList", which only
+ * has 5 elements.
+ */
+int z = myList.at(6);

+// Adds the value 6 to the end of the vector "myList". myList.push_back(6);
 {% endhighlight %}

 ## Type Conversion

 Sometimes, you might want to convert a variable from one type to another.
 In most situations, conversion is done automatically without any special syntax (implicit conversion).
 However, there are some cases where you need to explicitly convert a variable from one type to another (explicit conversion).

+{: .important }
+When converting a variable, make sure that the value of the variable can be represented in the new type.
+For example, if you have a variable of type `int` with the value -5, don't try to convert it to an `unsigned int` because an `unsigned int` can only be positive.

+{: .note }
+Data may be lost when converting from a type with more precision to a type with less precision.
+For example, converting a `double` to a `int` will result in the decimal part of the number being lost.

 {% highlight cpp %}
 int x = 5;
+/**
+ * Implicit conversion.
+Converted "x" from an int to a float. "y" is
+ * now 5.0
+ */
-float y = x; // Implicit conversion. y is now 5.0
+float y = x;

 float z = 5.5;
+/**
-int a = z; // Implicit conversion. a is now 5 (the decimal part is truncated because a is an integer).
+ * Implicit conversion. a is now 5 (the decimal part is truncated
+ * because a is an integer).
+ */
+int a = z;

 int b = -5;
+/**
+ * Implicit conversion from a signed integer to an unsigned integer.
-unsigned int c = b; // Implicit conversion.
-This causes undefined behavior because b is negative, but c is unsigned (can only be positive), so "overflow" occurs, and the value of c is now 4294967291.
+ * This causes undefined behavior because b is negative, but c is
+ * unsigned (can only be positive), so an "overflow" occurs, and the
+ * value of c is now 4294967291.
+ */
+unsigned int c = b;

 double d = 5.5;
+/**
-int e = static_cast<int>(d); // Explicit conversion. e is now 5 (the decimal part is truncated because e is an integer).
+ * Explicit conversion. e is now 5 (the decimal part is truncated
+ * because e is an integer).
+An explicit conversion was not necessary
+ * here, but it improves readability and removes potential compiler
+ * warnings.
+ */
+int e = static_cast<int>(d);

 enum class MyEnum { A, B, C };
 MyEnum f = MyEnum::A;
+/**
-int g = static_cast<int>(f); // Explicit conversion. g is now 0.
-This requires an explicit conversion because MyEnum is a strongly typed enum, and the compiler cannot implicitly convert it to an integer.
+ * Explicit conversion. g is now 0.
+This requires an explicit
+ * conversion because MyEnum is a strongly typed enum, and the
+ * compiler cannot implicitly convert it to an integer.
+ */
+int g = static_cast<int>(f);
 {% endhighlight %}

 ## Pointers & References